TylereDupont/Python-GPT-String-Remover/README.md

 Quickly (One Click) remove GPT text strings such as markdown formatting using the gui of this python script.

 One click paste, process and copy input.

+Useful especially for bulk workloads or multiple inputs.

 ## Requirements

+***If you are using the .exe file, you can ignore requirements and installation, just download the .exe and run it***

 - pyperclip